EDI-Systems/M7M01_Eukaron/README.md

 ## Getting Started

 &ensp;&ensp;These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 &ensp;&ensp;You need to choose a hardware platform listed above to run the system.
 This project focuses on high-performance platforms that are at least 32-bit and does not support lower-end microcontrollers that are 8/16- bit or microcontrollers lacking memory protection unit, or legacy microprocessors prior to ARM9.
-For 8/16-bit microcontrollers, use [RMP](https://github.com/EDI-Systems/M5P01_Prokaron) _Real-Time Kernel_ instead; RMP supports all Cortex-Ms and some Cortex-Rs, though without memory protection support.
+For 8/16-bit microcontrollers, use [RMP](https://github.com/EDI-Systems/M5P01_Prokaron) Real-Time Kernel instead; RMP supports all Cortex-Ms and some Cortex-Rs, though without memory protection support.

 &ensp;&ensp;If you do not have a standalone hardware platform, you can also use VMMs such as KVM, VMware and Virtual Box to try out the x86-64 ISO image.
 Do not use QEMU to test the projects because they do not behave correctly in many scenarios.
 You can use a x86-64 QEMU though because it is wery well tested and uses KVM as its underlying virtualization engine.